dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 17) firewall addrgrp

-17) Create a `firewall addrgrp` containing the two addresses you created in the previous step.
+Create a `firewall addrgrp` containing the two addresses you created in the previous step.

 This allows you to craft one policy rule to permit connections to both VIP adddresses.